mohitgupta3/StyleFace/README.md

 StyleFace can transform a source image into an output image reflecting the style (e.g., hairstyle and makeup) of a given reference image.

 <p align="left"><img width="99%" src="assets/img2img_translation.gif" /></p>

-NOTE: Pretrained weights will soon be uploaded and shared via OneDrive